-Let us check out More about Http in the sections down below:
+Let us check out more about Http in the sections down below:

 What do you mean by HTTPS?

-HTTPS or Hypertext Transfer Protocol Secure is a whole process required to communicate between browsers and website securely.
+HTTPS or Hypertext Transfer Protocol Secure is a whole process required to communicate between browsers and websites securely.
 It is a protocol that is regulated to keep your browser secure from all suspicious attacks.
-For example, online transactions, saving sensitive information like login credentials, credit card information, and logging in admin pages.
+For example, online transactions, saving sensitive information like login credentials, and credit card information, and logging in admin pages.

 Major search engine giant Google is also targeting all their products and services to go 100% encryption.
 Since security is a top priority at Google, they invest and work to make sure that their sites and services provide modern HTTPS by default.
 The chart below shows how they’re doing across Google.